jkehm/kickstarter-analysis/README.md

 AND

-The value of Column Q in teh Kickstarter Worksheet (subcategory) is equal to "plays".
+The value of Column Q in the Kickstarter Worksheet (subcategory) is equal to "plays".

 This same pattern will continue all the way throughout this spreadsheet.
 Until all of the data required has been filled out.